 Send and receive messages; The MTL is responsible for encapsulating the message with all the necessary information (e.g. source/destination, port, protocol, etc) for delivery, and removing transport information when a datagram is received prior to passing it to the Coordinator.

-Verify if a message was received by the intended destination NSA To do this, the MTL utilizes message receipt acknowledgement and timeouts to determine if a packet was or was not successfully delivered.
+Verify if a message was received by the intended destination NSA.
+To do this, the MTL utilizes message receipt acknowledgement and timeouts to determine if a packet was or was not successfully delivered.

 It should be noted that there is no inherent requirement for the MTL to be reliable or ensure delivery order as these functions are accomplished by the higher level processes.
 For NSI CS v2.0, a SOAP protocol (ref ?) is used as the MTL.